TACTICAL EDGE DOCTRINE

 The market will still be here tomorrow.
 Your account might not be if you trade like this.

-Most people will read this and still break the rules.
+Most traders will read this and agree.

 FINAL WORD